idfy-io/docs/README.md

 ## Status page

-If you want to know the status of our services or subscribe to notifications go to our Statuspage: [http://signere.statuspage.io/](http://signere.statuspage.io/)
+If you want to know the status of our services, or subscribe to notifications go to our Statuspage: [http://signere.statuspage.io/](http://signere.statuspage.io/)

 ## Support

 We’re here to help.
 Get in touch and we’ll get back to you as soon as we can.
 [Contact us](https://github.com/idfy-io/docs/blob/master/support@idfy.io)